measurement-kit/engine/DESIGN.md

 ## Abstract

 This is a new engine for Measurement Kit (MK) written in Go.
-It is motivated by the desired to integrate a [Psiphon](https://www.psiphon3.com) network test (nettest).
+It is motivated by the desire to integrate a [Psiphon](https://www.psiphon3.com) network test (nettest).
 Because Psiphon is written in Go, integrating it implies integrating the Go runtime.
 In turn, this fact opens up the opportunity of rewriting parts of MK in Go.
 In fact,